flammie/omorfi/docs/install.md

 * hfst-ospell
 * java

+Choose only one of the methods of installing dependencies!

-### Installing dependencies on Debian / Ubuntu / Redhat or compatible
+### Option 1) Installing dependencies on Debian / Ubuntu / Redhat or compatible

 It is recommended to follow the [Installing grammar libraries](https://wiki.apertium.org/wiki/Installation_of_grammar_libraries)